 The ultimate goal in Ayurveda is to balance each dosha.
 This is done through a combination of diet, lifestyle modifications, and herbal remedies.

-In Ayurvedic belief, your dominant dosha determines the type of hemorrhoids you may be experiencing:
+In Ayurvedic belief, your dominant dosha determines the type of haemorrhoids you may be experiencing:

-- Pitta Dosha: People who are Pitta might tend to experience inflamed, bleeding hemorrhoids that are soft and red.
+- Pitta Dosha: People who are Pitta might tend to experience inflamed, bleeding haemorrhoids that are soft and red.
 Other symptoms include fever, diarrhoea, and a feeling of thirst.

-- Vata Dosha: People who are Vata may experience a high level of pain, constipation, and black hemorrhoids with a rough, hard texture.
+- Vata Dosha: People who are Vata may experience a high level of pain, constipation, and black haemorrhoids with a rough, hard texture.

-- Kapha Dosha: People who are Kapha may have poor digestion and hemorrhoids that are slippery, light or white in colour, soft, and large in size.
+- Kapha Dosha: People who are Kapha may have poor digestion and haemorrhoids that are slippery, light or white in colour, soft, and large in size.

 Ayurvedic Treatment of Piles: